equalframework/equal-doc/docs/architecture-concepts/domains.md

-One advantage of using the array notation is that the syntax is (most of the time) the same in PHP controllers and in JSON views.
+One advantage of using the array notation is that the syntax is very similar in PHP controllers and in JSON views.

 ```php
 <?php